theolivenbaum/resin/README.md

 ## Training

-To create models from your favorite data you may host one of these servers yourself, privately or publicly, or you can use a [free search cloud](https://didyougogo.com).

 You may provide your own IWriter implementation or use the built-in StoreWriter to which you plug in your own IModel.

 ### Writing